kenta7777/mini-os/src/README.md

 ### What's this?
-Minimal operating system for fun.
+A minimal operating system written in Rust for fun.
+The goal for this repository is developing an operating system equivalent of xv6.

-### Build the kernel and boot on QEMU
+### Build OS and boot it on QEMU
 `cargo run`